1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Algorithm

 The problem is that we cannot get the value of $\v_{t}$ after the compression, which makes it impossible to set the scale factor for error compensation.

-Based on our findings (Section~\ref{sec:moti-variance}) that \textbf{Adam}'s variance term becomes stable at an early stage, we propose {\OA} summarized in Algorithm \ref{alg:de_ec}.
-First we use vanilla \textbf{Adam} for a few epochs as a warm-up.
+Based on our findings (Section~\ref{sec:moti-variance}) that {Adam}'s variance term becomes stable at an early stage, we propose {\OA} summarized in Algorithm \ref{alg:de_ec}.
+First we use vanilla {Adam} for a few epochs as a warm-up.
 After the warm-up stage, the compression stage starts and we stop updating the variance term $\v$ and use it as a fixed precondition.
 At the compression stage, we communicate based on the momentum applied with error-compensated 1-bit compression.
 The momentums are quantized into 1-bit representation (the sign of each element).
 Accompanying the vector, a scaling factor is computed as $\frac{\text{magnitude of compensated gradient}}{\text{magnitude of quantized gradient}}.$ This scaling factor ensures that the compressed momentum has the same magnitude as the uncompressed momentum.
-This 1-bit compression could reduce the $97\%$ communication cost of the original for float32 type training and $94\%$ for float16 type training.
+This 1-bit compression could reduce the communication cost by $97\%$ and $94\%$ compared to the original float32 and float16 training, respectively.